 Know your social media channels.
 Choose 2-3 platforms to spend your time developing for your business.
 Using demographic data compiled from the different social media platforms, decide which one fits your target market.
 You don’t need to be on every single medium.
 Go where your audience is.

 Know the times and frequency to post.
 Every industry and business is different, but there is data out there that can point you in the right direction if you’re not sure where to start.
 Hub Spot has a great article with suggested posting times for different platforms.
 I recommend using this as a guide and not a standard.
 After 2-3 months, looks at your data to determine the best times to post for your business.
 My clients vary from some of the suggested times listed in the Hub Spot article.

 Know your compacity.
 How much time can you commit to developing content each week?
 Can you devote 30 minutes a week or eight hours?
 Perhaps you could delegate this task or hire someone to help.

 Create a plan.
 After figuring out your target market, the platforms you will use, the best times to post, and how much time you can devote to creating content, create a content calendar.
 It seems daunting, but it doesn’t have to be — pop on over to my articles on content creation.

 Whatever you do, keep in mind your capacity and let relevancy and quality drive the bus.
-It is better to post twice a week of quality content that resonates with your audience, then crap seven days a week.
+It is better to post quality content twice a week, that resonates with your audience, then poor content seven days a week.
 If you need assistance with optimizing your efforts, developing a comprehensive strategy, and implementing that strategy, Keep it Real Social can help.